CompAndSave/hugo-decap-ti/content/posts/nano-water-based-and-alternative-media-inks-are-expanding-print-abilities.md

 tags: []
 ---

-**Nano Technology and Ink Formulation**At the same time that consumer printer manufacturers are having increased financial struggles through increasing raw materials costs and other, self-inflicted business decisions new leaps in ink formulations and quality are being made on a regular business.
+## Nano Technology and Ink FormulationAt the same time that consumer printer manufacturers are having increased financial struggles through increasing raw materials costs and other, self-inflicted business decisions new leaps in ink formulations and quality are being made on a regular business.
 One of these lies in a new method of creating luminescent inks.

 In this instance, eggs are the source of the nano inks.
 Plasma streams are directed at either the yolk or white of the egg; they each render different 'carbon dots', or C-dots, and measure only 2.2 nan-meters (nm) or 3.4 nm, with the egg white yielding the larger, 3.4 nm C-dots.